CachyOS/copr-linux-cachyos/addonsinstall.md

 INSTALL ADDON PACKAGES

-> *sudo rpm-ostree install cachyos-settings scx-scheds scx-tools ananicy-cpp*
+> *sudo rpm-ostree install scx-scheds scx-tools*

 > *sudo systemctl reboot*

 # **Configuration and Usage**

-**CachyOS-Settings**
-To fully apply CachyOS settings, you may need to regenerate your dracut image:
-> *sudo dracut -f*

 **Sched-ext (scx)**
-You can start a scheduler manually or via systemd.
-For example, to run `scx_bpfland`:
-> *sudo scx_bpfland*

-To enable the systemd service (defaults to scx_bpfland, configurable in `/etc/default/scx`):
-> *sudo systemctl enable --now scx.service*

-You can use `scxctl` to manage profiles and monitor schedulers.
+You can use `scxctl` to start/change the scheduler with profiles/custom flags.
+To see all available options, run:

+> *scxctl --help*

 **Ananicy-cpp**

 To enable the auto-nice daemon:
 > *sudo systemctl enable --now ananicy-cpp*